Canardoux/taudio-doc/tau/fs2taudio.md

 ---
 # Upgrade from Flutter Sound 9.x to Taudio 10.0

-It is really simple to upgrade from Flutter Sound 9.x to Taudio 10.0.
+It is really simple to upgrade from Flutter Sound 9.x to [Taudio](https://taudio.canardoux.xyz/) 10.0.
-Taudio is 100% compatible with Flutter Sound because Taudio is actually just a port of Flutter Sound 9.26.0
+[Taudio](https://taudio.canardoux.xyz/) is 100% compatible with Flutter Sound because Taudio is actually just a fork of Flutter Sound 9.26.0.

 But if you do that, please pay a special attention to the License :
-Taudio is released under GPL-3 (The GNU Public License) and this license has a very strong copyleft clause.
+[Taudio](https://taudio.canardoux.xyz/) is released under GPL-3 (The GNU Public License) and this license has a very strong copyleft clause.

-To upgrade to Taudio just do those two little things:
+To upgrade to [Taudio](https://taudio.canardoux.xyz/) just do those two little things:

 ## Modify your pubspec.yaml